sabjoslo/chirpy/README.md

 ## The search option

 Search looks for already published tweets containg a keyword.
 While not mentioned officailly, the API can only retrieve tweets 7-10 days old.
-The crawler saves the json objects of the tweets in a txt file, one per line.
+If specified, the crawler saves the json objects of the tweets in a txt file, one per line, and otherwise prints output to stdout.

 #### Usage